jbahamon/jbahamon.github.io/_posts/2021-01-21-the-usual-game-scenes.markdown

 allow for abundant team/party customization, making the Menu Scene very important.

-- Final Fantasy 6, Chrono Trigger and others allow using healing techniques outside of battle, through the Menu Scene.
+- Final Fantasy VI, Chrono Trigger and others allow using healing techniques outside of battle, through the Menu Scene.